-- 5. If one (1) qualified individual will assume a Program Leadership role in more than one (1) licensed program, the program must submit a plan for approval from the Department that includes: - a.
+- by two (2) individuals, both of these individuals must be full-time employees on site, if the program does not employ an administrative assistant. - 5.
+If one (1) qualified individual will assume a Program Leadership role in more than one (1) licensed program, the program must submit a plan for approval from the Department that includes: - a.
 A time schedule for each location; - b.
 An outline of responsibilities; and - c.
 The staff persons in charge if the individual is not on site. - 6.
 Each program is required to have individuals in Classroom Staff roles in accordance with the following: - a.
 Teacher, for each group of children (for programs serving Infants, Toddlers, and/or Preschool); - b.
 Teacher Assistants (for programs serving Infants, Toddlers, and/or Preschool, as needed to maintain staff/child ratio); and/or - c.
 School Age staff (for programs serving School Age). - 7.
 There are sufficient auxiliary staff to ensure the efficient operation of the program. - 8.
-Program Leadership and classroom staff may perform these functions but cannot be counted in the staff/child ratio while doing so. - 9.
-A program whose capacity exceeds twenty (20) children, and which prepares and serves meals, employs at least one (1) part-time or full-time food service worker. - 10.
+Program Leadership and classroom staff may perform these functions but cannot be counted in the staff/child ratio while doing so. - A program whose capacity exceeds twenty (20) children, and which prepares and serves meals, employs at least one (1) part-time or full-time food service worker. - 10.
 Two (2) or more staff are on-site at all times. - 11.
 At least one (1) of these staff are of the level of Teacher or Program Leadership. - 12.
 The School Age Site Coordinator and/or Night Time Care Coordinator is onsite during all times that these programs are in operation and is only assigned to the respective program. - 13.
 At all times, every staff member on site must have photo identification available.

-- 14. At least fifty percent (50%) of all staff members on-site Every staff member, within ninety (90) days of employment, must beare trained under the most recent guidelines of the American Heart Association in: - a.
+- 14. At least fifty percent (50%) of all staff members on-site Every staff member, within ninety (90) days of employment, must be are trained under the most recent guidelines of the American Heart Association in: - a.
 Pediatric cardiopulmonary resuscitation (CPR) (online training is not accepted); and - b.
 Pediatric first aid (online training is accepted). - c.
-Renewal certification must occur within ninety (90) days of expiration for both Pediatric CPR and First Aid. - 15.
+Renewal certification must occur within ninety (90) days of expiration for both Pediatric CPR and Pediatric First Aid. - (1) Renewal certification for both Pediatric CPR and Pediatric First Aid may be done either in person or online. - 15.
 One (1) staff member trained in the use of the Heimlich Maneuver for Infants and Toddlers is on-site at all times. - 156.
 The program must have the consultant services of a licensed physician, physician's assistant, or nurse practitioner, or other approved health consultant who is a licensed health professional with education and experience in child and community health practices pediatric medicine, readily available. - a.
-The program has a written plan for accessing (via phone, virtual or in person) to-such consultation services at all times when children are in care; - b.
+The program has a written plan for accessing (via phone, virtual or in person) to such consultation services at all times when children are in care; - b.
 Maintains a letter of understanding regarding consultation services between the program and the consultant; - 167.
 When Program Leadership is not at the program, a designated staff person, who is knowledgeable in the overall functioning of the program, is in charge and maintains responsibility for staff supervision during the times that s/he is in charge.